According to Liberty Mutual’s Workplace Safety Index, U.S. employers pay over $1 billion weekly on serious, non-fatal workplace accidents.

 Never deliberately misclassify employees.
 This may lower your workers’ compensation rate in the short term, but you could be subject to penalty fees, lawsuits, or even prosecution after an audit.

-You can also cut workers’ compensation costs by implementing a return-to-work system that lowers the number of workdays lost to accidents or illnesses.
+You can also cut workers’ compensation costs by implementing a return to work program that lowers the number of workdays lost to accidents or illnesses.